By Nicole R.

 Case Study: Why are amphibians vanishing?

 A. They are indicator species.
 They are the first vertebrates.
 They are better at adapting to environmental changes through evolution than many other species.
+B. The eggs of frogs can not protect themselves from pollution.

 C. The population is declining because of human population impacts.